proebsting/goaldi/README.md

-Goaldi: a new goal-directed programming language
+Goaldi: A New Goal-Directed Programming Language
 =====

 Todd Proebsting